steqeq/0000/README.md

 #### Unofficial Support for Consumer GPUs

 Additionally, you can find more AMD GPUs with the same `gfx1030` instruction set architecture (ISA), as the two officially supported GPUs based on the "Navi21" silicon.
 For the current list, please refer to [the CMakeLists.txt](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/be030feb91fff8d6d2b4409153fe549b81237580/CMakeLists.txt#L113-L118).
-As a result, you can be confident that Radeon RX 6800, Radeon RX 6800 XT and Radeon RX 6900 XT run on a stack that has undergone full QA verification of the ISA code generated that is specific to this GPU architecture.
+As a result, you can be confident that the following GPUs run on a stack that has undergone full QA verification of the ISA code generated that is specific to this GPU architecture:

+-   Radeon RX 6800
+-   Radeon RX 6800 XT
+-   Radeon RX 6900 XT

 At the moment, no official support is promised for these consumer GPUs.

 ## ROCm Installation Updates for ROCm v5.0